 The Avalanche Ergo Plus ergonomic snow shovel is a much different product, despite also having a plastic blade with more of a "scoop" than do flat-blade products.
 Yes, the Avalanche is one of those funny ergonomic snow shovels with the bent shaft.

-The edge of the Avalanche's blade is protected not by steel, but by a nylon wear strip, so that you can shovel snow off decks without worrying about damaging the wood.
+The edge of the Avalanche's blade is protected not by steel, but by a nylon wear strip so that you can shovel snow off decks without worrying about damaging the wood.
 Even if you don't have a deck, the wear strip will at least extend the life of the blade a bit.
-Of course, you will wear down the wear strip in no time if you try to break ice with these snow shovels.
+Of course, you will wear down the wear strip in no time if you try to break the ice with these snow shovels.

 Dealing With Ice